alexisophiek/Final_Project/Proposal.md

 * Python Twitter API calls using Tweepy.
 * Python connection with SQLAlchmey to PostgreSQL.
-* Queries from PostgreSQL.
+* Queries from PostgreSQL, hosted on GoogleSQL Cloud.
 * NLTK/NLP for text cleaning and processing.
-* NRC for Quick Sentiment Analysis
+* NRC for Sentiment Analysis
 * ML: Test Models on Number of Interactions per Tweet (breakdown)
 * ML: Clustering Test after NLP Processing
 * Heat Map with base categories (Long Game Goal)
-* Other Visualisations: D3 bar graph of current Moods, WordCloud of most used word, Leader Board of Candidates using TextBlob, and D3 line graph to show mood change over time (with dropdown to specific dates?)
+* Other Visualisations: D3 bar graph of current Moods, WordCloud of most used word, Leader Board of Candidates, and D3 line graph to show mood change over time (with dropdown to specific dates?)

 ## Project Goals